eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 * Maintain web page for Hackathons https://www.ietf.org/how/runningcode/hackathons/
 * Create web page for each Hackathon (e.g. https://www.ietf.org/how/runningcode/hackathons/109-hackathon/)
 * Create wiki page for each Hackathon (e.g. https://trac.ietf.org/trac/ietf/meeting/wiki/109hackathon).
 This is initialized and updated at times by the Secretariat, but the Chair(s) are ultimately responsible for maintaining it.
-* Handle venue logistics for Hackathon (e.g. reserve room, food and beverages, AV, etc.)
+* Handle venue logistics for Hackathon, Hackdemo Happy Hour, and Code Lounge (e.g. reserve room, food and beverages, AV, etc.)
 * Internal IETF promotion (e.g. email messages to community)
-* Assist with external outreach, as needed
+* Assist with external outreach, as needed, including finding sponsors

-## Hackathon Sponsor
+## Sponsor

-* Sponsor cost of Hackathon (either per meeting or per year, depending on model)
+* Provide some funding to help offset costs of Hackathon (either per meeting or per year, depending on model)
-* If desired, provide t-shirts or other giveaways
+* Optionally provide t-shirts or other giveaways
-* May provide support staff to assist with Hackathon (not required)
+* Optionally provide support staff to assist with Hackathon

 ## Champions of Projects